Hydra-Chain/hydragon-core-contracts/docs/HydraChain/HydraChain.md

 function banThreshold() external view returns (uint256)
 ```

-Validator inactiveness (in seconds) threshold.
-A validator can be banned if in &quot;ban initiated&quot; state for a duration equal to or exceeding this threshold.
+Threshold for validator inactiveness (in seconds).
+A validator can be banned if it remains in the ban-initiated state for a duration equal to or exceeding this threshold.